pwrliang/RayJoin/README.md

 -3.6594300000e+01 -4.8691000000e+00
 ```

-You can generate CDB datasets with the following steps:
+We provide [preprocessed datasets](https://datadryad.org/stash/share/aIs0nLs2TsLE_dcWO2qPHiohRKoOI3kx0WGT5BnATtA) .
+You can also generate CDB datasets with the following steps:

 1. If you use the datasets from ArcGIS hub, you download and save them into shapefile.
 If the datasets are from SpatialHadoop website, they are in the Well-known Text (WKT) format, and you need to convert them into shapefile with `misc/wkt2shp.py input.wkt output.shp`.
 2. Load the shapefile in ArcGIS, and go through the two following steps.
 We need to convert polygons in shapefile into polylines with neighboring information.